GSK, other drugmakers bet on post-Brexit UK science

-LONDON (Reuters) - Britain won a vote of confidence from its economically important life sciences sector on Wednesday as several major drug companies committed to invest in the country under the government’s industrial strategy plans after Brexit.
+LONDON, Dec 6 (Reuters) - Britain won a vote of confidence from its economically important life sciences sector on Wednesday as five drug companies committed to invest in the country under the government’s industrial strategy plans after Brexit.

 The move is welcome news for Prime Minister Theresa May, who has struggled to win over large sections of industry as Britain prepares to leave the European Union.

-Thanks to the strength of UK universities and the presence of two major pharmaceuticals companies in GlaxoSmithKline (GSK.L) and AstraZeneca (AZN.L), the drugs industry has been a bright spot in the British economy for many years.
+Thanks to the strength of UK universities and the presence of two major pharmaceuticals companies in GlaxoSmithKline and AstraZeneca, the drugs industry has been a bright spot in the British economy for many years.

 In a bid to soften the blow, the government has backed a report by immunologist and geneticist John Bell designed to boost the pharmaceutical sector via fresh public-private collaborations.